charraeus/Quest_Kodiak/README.md

 ```
 For development purposes I included an example preferences file out of my X-Plane Kodiak-aircraft folder "`Example Quest_Kodiak-LR_G1000_prefs.txt
 Version: 1.0`".

+### Kodiak_commands.lua

+A script that defines additional X-Plane 11-commands to be used by joysticks or keys.
+Based on the script by Popeye_swe.